mohitpai/journey-optimizer.en/help/using/web/create-web.md

     >The **[!UICONTROL Adobe Journey Optimizer]** option can be enabled only when the **[!UICONTROL Edge Segmentation]** option is already enabled.

 * In [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}, make sure you have one merge policy with the **[!UICONTROL Active-On-Edge Merge Policy]** option enabled.
 To do this, select a policy under the **[!UICONTROL Customer]** > **[!UICONTROL Profiles]** > **[!UICONTROL Merge Policies]** Experience Platform menu.
 [Learn more](https://experienceleague.adobe.com/docs/experience-platform/profile/merge-policies/ui-guide.html#configure){target="_blank"}

+    This merge policy is used by [!DNL Journey Optimizer] inbound channels to correctly activate and publish inbound campaigns on the edge.
+[Learn more](https://experienceleague.adobe.com/docs/experience-platform/profile/merge-policies/ui-guide.html){target="_blank"}

     ![](assets/web-aep-merge-policy.png)